ManuStealth/StudyNotion/README.md

 Frameworks and libraries such as ReactJS, CSS, Tailwind, Redux, and VSCode are used for front-end development.

 ## Back-end
+The back end is developed with NodeJS and ExpressJS, providing APIs for user authentication, course management, and content processing.
+It also incorporates MongoDB for flexible data storage and retrieval.

 The StudyNotion back end follows a monolithic architecture, utilizing Node.js, Express.js, and MongoDB.
 Key features include: